Macaroni and cheese

-Macaroni and cheese (also called mac and cheese in Canada and the United States and macaroni cheese in the United Kingdom) is a dish of cooked macaroni pasta and a cheese sauce, most commonly Cheddar sauce.

-The traditional macaroni and cheese is a casserole baked in the oven; however, it may be prepared in a sauce pan on top of the stove or using a packaged mix.
-The cheese is often first incorporated into a Béchamel sauce to create a Mornay sauce, which is then added to the pasta.
-In the United States, it is considered a comfort food.
+Macaroni and cheese (colloquially known as mac and cheese and known as macaroni cheese in the United Kingdom) is a pasta dish of macaroni covered in cheese sauce, most commonly cheddar sauce.
+Its origins trace back to cheese and pasta casseroles in medieval England.
+The traditional macaroni and cheese is put in a casserole dish and baked in the oven; however, it may be prepared in a sauce pan on top of the stove, sometimes using a packaged mix such as became popular in the mid-20th century.
+The cheese is often included as a Mornay sauce added to the pasta.
+It has been described as "comfort food".